Key takeaways

 SingleCare coupons

 SingleCare coupons can help you save on testosterone when you buy it without insurance.
-For example, while testosterone cypionate costs $112 for two vials, with a SingleCare coupon, you can pay as low as $35.
+For example, while testosterone cypionate costs $112 for two vials, with a SingleCare coupon, you can pay as little as $35.

 Patient assistance programs